kartva/keymashed/README.md

 @9p4 helped a lot with initial ideation and prototyping.
 Poster design by Rebecca Pine and pixel art by Jadden Picardal.
 Most photos by Sebastian Murariu.
+@ArhanChaudhary for "ominously watching me code" and motivating me to do this from his [NAND computer project](https://github.com/ArhanChaudhary/NAND).